Fort Lee Likely to Get Red Light Cameras, Mayor Says

 “And we wouldn’t be picking on our own residents,” Sokolich said.
 “We would be, quite frankly, dealing with a lot of violators that merely use Fort Lee as a shortcut to the bridge.”

-In June, Police Chief Thomas Ripoli said there are “negatives and positives” to red light camera enforcement programs, but that he would defer to the Mayor and Council when it comes to the question of whether to institute such a program in Fort Lee.
+In June, Police Chief Thomas Ripoli said there are “negatives and positives” to red light camera enforcement programs, but that to the Mayor and Council when it comes to the question of whether to institute such a program in Fort Lee.

 For a complete list of the 85 intersections approved for red light camera enforcement in New Jersey, click here.